arun-kr-reddy/notes/tools.md

   git push origin <branch>        # head -> remote git remote add origin <server>  # connect local repo to a remote server
   ```
-- **branching:** used to develop featus isolated from each other, `master` is the default branch, use other branches for development and merge them back to master upon completion
+- **branching:** used to develop features isolated from each other, `master` is the default branch, use other branches for development and merge them back to master upon completion
   ```sh
   git checkout <branch>     # checkout/switch-to a branch git checkout -b <branch>  # create a branch & switch to it